Choi702/book_app/README.md

 Lab 11 EJS Feature 3
 10/31/2020
 11/1/2020
-Number and name of feature: Feature 3
+Number and name of feature: Feature 3 rendering

 Estimate of time needed to complete: 1 hours